The Irish Parliament (Oireachtas) includes the Dáil (lower House) and Seanad (Senate or upper House).

 The Electoral (Amendment) (Political Funding) Bill was introduced in the Seanad in February 2012, and became an Act in July 2012.

 For the first time, the Act introduces an electoral gender quota into the Irish political system.
-Section 42 provides that any political party which does not have at least 30% of its candidates of each gender at the next General Election (February 26th 2016) will have its State funding cut by half.
-The quota rises to 40% seven years after the next General Election.
-This provision is likely to have a transformative effect on Irish politics.
+Section 42 provides that any political party which does not have at least 30% of its candidates of each gender in a General Election (starting with the GE held on February 26th 2016) would have its State funding cut by half.
+The quota rises to 40% seven years after 2016; ie by 2023.